shalini0528/eks-multi-service-deploy/README.md

 - Docker permission denied → Run \`newgrp docker\` or re-login to EC2.
 - Ingress stuck on pending → Check \`kubectl get svc -n ingress-nginx\` and ensure public subnets.
 - Images not pulling → Verify image names/tags and registry credentials.
+- Analytics service failing → Check that `CH_PASSWORD` environment variable is set in the deployment.
+Verify ClickHouse connection details.
+- MySQL connection errors → Ensure MySQL pods are running and database names match (`lugxdbGame` for game service, `lugxdbOrder` for order service).
+- Build errors → Ensure you're in the correct directory when running `docker build` commands.
+Each service has its own Dockerfile.

 ---